 If you know you will need that first cup of coffee in the morning, make sure you can get to the coffee pot easily along with the coffee, creamer, and sugar.
 If you end the day with a glass of wine for relaxation, be sure to bring a bottle, opener, and glass to toast your first night in your new home.
 Bring your pillow and blankets or a sleeping bag in case you won’t have a mattress for a few days.

 These tips can help your move-in day go smoothly and provide you with items you may not even realize you need.
 If you are considering a new home purchase, contact us at Southdown Homes to learn how we can help.
-You can reach us by calling 610-873-1900 or visit us online.
+You can also reach us by calling 610-873-1900.